Currently interviewing General Cancer Imaging fellowship AY2022-2023

 State-of-the-art equipment includes 64-slice CT, 1.5-T and 3-T MRI, PET/CT, digital radiography, Hologic digital tomosynthesis mammography, Philips IU22 ultrasound, GE LOGIQ E9 XDclear 2.0 ultrasound, and gamma camera systems.

-Applicants should send C.V., Personal statement, USMLE scores, 3 reference letters (which must be sent directly by the referees) to the address below, and a recent photograph of yourself.
-Canadian Physicians and Doctors of Osteopathy who are eligible may substitute documents: LMCC/MCCQE and COMLEX examinations.
+Applicants can upload their C.V., Personal statement, photograph, USMLE scores and reference contact information at https://form.jotform.com/BWHRadRes/DFCI_CancerImagingApplication Canadian Physicians and Doctors of Osteopathy who are eligible may substitute documents: LMCC/MCCQE and COMLEX examinations.
 Other foreign applicants must send ECFMG certification.
 We seek applicants of diverse backgrounds, which we believe truly enriches the training environment